isc-projects/kea/doc/sphinx/arm/config-backend.rst

-One use case for the CB is a pair of Kea DHCP servers that are configured to support High Availability as described in :ref:`high-availability-library`.
+One use case for the CB is a pair of Kea DHCP servers that are configured to support High Availability as described in :ref:`hooks-high-availability`.
 The configurations of both servers (including the value of the ``server-tag`` parameter) are almost exactly the same: they may differ by the server identifier and designation of the server as a primary or standby (or secondary), and/or